Truth's Triumph: The Right Devil

-Tomkinson makes great sport in surveying the churches' views on the nature of the devil.
+Tomkinson surveys the churches' views on the nature of the Devil.
 One popular argument was that he is made of air.
-"There was one Burgatus confessed that when the devil gave him his hand, it felt cold; this is brave university learning, a tale of jack pudding; these cold devils might do well to get into hell to warm them."
-Then he makes his serious point that the church teaches a lot about the devil without being able to agree what this devil is.
+"There was one Burgatus confessed that when the Devil gave him his hand, it felt cold; this is brave university learning, a tale of jack pudding; these cold devils might do well to get into hell to warm them."
+Then he makes the point that the church teaches a lot about the Devil without being able to agree what this Devil is.

 Most apparitions are the "imagination of dark frased reason in wicked men."
 It is the workings of fear on an uneasy conscience that plays such tricks.
 Yet Tomkinson agrees that signs were given to the prophets of old and these were both by natural means and divine intervention into nature.
 Hence Jehovah defeated the enemies of Israel; "the noise of a shaken leaf shall chase them and they shall fly as flying from the sword, when none pursueth."
 But there can be no deliberate conjuration.
-"Those frogs, grasshoppers and lice that Moses brought up in the sight of Pharoah were real living substances, but those the magicians produced were nothing but shadows."
-Tomkinson admits witches have an excellent understanding of nature and that is how they dupe those who do not.
+"Those frogs, grasshoppers and lice that Moses brought up in the sight of Pharaoh were real living substances, but those the magicians produced were nothing but shadows."

+Tomkinson admits that witches have an excellent understanding of nature and that is how they dupe those who do not.
 It is not wrong to say the victim is bewitched.
 "The imagination of the mind doth do and conceive strong things."
 Thus, we may swoon when we see another's blood, or vomit when we see something foul, or experience vertigo at a great height.
 Also, that is why a faith in God works more powerfully in us than a faith in nature itself.

-Since Cain, the only devil is within man.
+Since Cain, the only Devil is within man.
 Yet Tomkinson acknowledges that God, who can cause no evil, can stir up the reason within a person that causes evil.
 For example, David's temptation to number the people.
 No Satan is involved; only David himself.
 That is why, after the deed was done, "David's heart smote him."
 This temptation is popularly called "the cares of the world."